Key West in Monroe County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Forts and Castles • War, Cold • War, World I • War, World II.

 Location.
 24° 32.85′ N, 81° 48.577′ W. Marker is in Key West, Florida, in Monroe County.
-Marker can be reached from the intersection of Angela Street and Quay Road.
+It can be reached from the intersection of Angela Street and Quay Road.
 Touch for map.
 Marker is in this post office area: Key West FL 33040, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-To Guard the Harbor (a few steps from this marker); Like the Rock of Gibraltar (within shouting distance of this marker); Hidden Treasure (within shouting distance of this marker); Battery Osceola (within shouting distance of this marker); Sally Port (within shouting distance of this marker); Fort Zachary Taylor (within shouting distance of this marker); Life in the Barrack (within shouting distance of this marker); Zachary Taylor (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: To Guard the Harbor (a few steps from this marker); Like the Rock of Gibraltar (within shouting distance of this marker); Hidden Treasure (within shouting distance of this marker); Battery Osceola (within shouting distance of this marker); Sally Port (within shouting distance of this marker); Fort Zachary Taylor (within shouting distance of this marker); Life in the Barrack (within shouting distance of this marker); Zachary Taylor (within shouting distance of this marker).
 Touch for a list and map of all markers in Key West.

 Also see . . .